Hafiz-Umar-Ashraf/Cat-vs-Dog-Image-Classifier-using-CNN/README.md

 # Cat-vs-Dog-Image-Classifier-using-CNN
-"Explore our GitHub repo for an advanced Dog vs. Cat Image Classification project.
-Our CNN model ensures accurate category prediction, pushing the boundaries of image recognition.
-Join us in shaping the future of AI-driven classification. #AI #ImageClassification #CNN
+Discover an advanced Image Classification endeavor focused on Dogs and Cats.
+Our project employs a cutting-edge Convolutional Neural Network (CNN) model, renowned for its unparalleled prowess in image recognition.
+Dive into a world where precision meets innovation, as our robust architecture excels in accurately categorizing images as 'Cat' or 'Dog,' setting new standards in classification performance